psycha0s/better-line-comments/README.md

 Toggles line comments in the first column.

+## Usage:

-Use `better-line-comments.toggle` to toggle line comments in C/C++ files.
+- Use `better-line-comments.toggle` command to toggle line comments.

+- Use `better-line-comments.moveCaretDown` option to set whether the caret should be moved one line down automatically after togging a comment.